-This document is intended to provide a model for an Administrative By-law and the Best Management Practices associated with the By-laws required under Section 19.1 of the Conservation Authorities Act.
+The guideline document provided by Conservation Ontario (CO) was intended to provide a model for an Administrative By-law and the Best Management Practices associated with the By-laws required under Section 19.1 of the Conservation Authorities Act.
 It is a guideline which can be used as the basis for such governing documents to be adopted by individual conservation authorities.